Komrod/screwdriver/README.md

 Returns true if the value is an integer

 ### isArray (value)
-Returns true if the value is an integer
+Returns true if the value is an array

 ### isBoolean (value)
 Returns true if the value is a boolean